College of Community Science

 Objective:

-- To make it possible for prompt screening for behavioural issues and developmental delays, together with access to professional advice and assistance.
+• To make it possible for prompt screening for behavioural issues and developmental delays, together

-- To bridge theory and practice by giving students access to real-world environments where they can watch, evaluate, and engage with children.
+• To bridge theory and practice by giving students access to real-world environments where they can

-- To instruct students in curriculum development, classroom administration, developmental assessment, and child mentoring through experiential learning.
+• To instruct students in curriculum development, classroom administration, developmental

-- To offer workshops, counselling, and training to improve family well-being and parenting techniques.
+• To offer workshops, counselling and training to improve family well-being and parenting techniques.

-- To provide on-site quality childcare options to university employees.
+• To provide on-site quality childcare options to university employees.

 This multifunctional setting empowers women while creating a supportive environment for kids.